 After successful completion of course work and the Integrative Paper, all requirements for the degree other than the dissertation proposal and the dissertation will have been completed and the student will advance to the status of doctoral candidate.
-For information about Graduate School Academic Policies on Doctoral Degrees, please see: https://academiccatalog.umd.edu/graduate/policies/doctoral-degrees-policies/.
+More information can be found in the Doctor of Philosophy section of the Graduate Catalog.